What to do after a tenant dies FAQs

-- the property has more bedrooms than you need you will need to move to a smaller property.
+- has more bedrooms than you need you will need to move to a smaller property.

-- the property has adaptations that you do not need
+- has adaptations that you do not need

-- the property is for a specific client group and you do not meet the criteria.
+- is for a specific client group and you do not meet the criteria.
 An example the property is part of our sheltered housing scheme

 We can help you to apply for our housing waiting list.
 We will make you an offer of a suitable alternative property.
 You can apply to your local council or choice-based letting scheme.